Projects are incredibly fast-paced, with competing deadlines, limited resources, and interdependent tasks.

 A simple way to make more time for team collaboration is to pick a standard method for your project during the planning phase.

-A methodology is like a roadmap or a set of blueprints for your project, providing teams with a set of instructions and processes to deliver successful projects.
+A project management methodology functions like a roadmap.
+It provides teams with a set of instructions and processes to manage a project successfully.

 Having the methodology in place will help the team get to work quickly, standardize deliverables, and accelerate decision-making.